Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Numerical tests of the phase diagram

 \subsection{Avalanche overlap onset}

+The onset of Herschel-Bulkley power-law scaling occurs when the timescale of avalanches is comparable to the timescale between loading, and so stress is added to the system faster than avalanches can release it.
+What happens when avalanches begin to overlap in time?
+As driving rate is increased, spatially distinct and largely non-interacting avalanches are nucleated faster than older avalanches conclude, as was shown by explicitly measuring the correlation length in athermal molecular dynamics~\cite{clemmer_criticality_2021}.
+Although we do not explicitly measure the correlation length or degree of spatial overlap in our system, we anticipate a similar phenomenon takes hold as temperature is increased, with a regime of spatially distinct but temporally overlapping avalanches.
+This phase marks the beginning of HB scaling.
+At sufficiently high strain-rates, the avalanches begin to increasingly overlap and interact, and it is no longer possible to individualize them as independent collective events.

-Herschel-Bulkley power-law scaling occurs because the timescale of avalanches is comparable to the timescale between loading, and so stress is added to the system faster than avalanches can release it.
-It is therefore natural to consider the ratio of time-scales: $\twait / \langle t \rangle_{av}$.
-As avalanches overlap more and more, the durations between avalanches should become exponentially shorter and rarer, as can be seen in Fig.~\ref{fig:twait_over_T}.
-It is clear that there is a temperature dependence in these curves, but also that for many temperatures the results are identical.
-This is consistent with our phase diagram in Fig.~\ref{fig:phase_diagram}, where avalanche overlap occurs at fixed $\dot{x}\sim L^{-d/(1+\theta)}$ for $\dot{x} > \dot{x}_c(T)$ and at $\dot{x}\sim L^{-d}T^{-\theta / \alpha}$ for $\dot{x} < \dot{x}_c(T)$.
-We can capture both scaling behaviours with the phenomenological scaling function which is characterized by a phenomenological sharpness parameter $s$ (which we here take to be 2), and for the overlap temperature $T_{overlap} = C L^{-d\alpha /(1+\theta)}$, where $C$ is an arbitrary constant prefactor (eq.~\ref{eq:thermal_overlap_threshold_on_thermal_activity_line}).
-We find that $C \approx 2$ for $\alpha = 1$ and $C \approx 20$ for $\alpha = 2$ produces an effective collapse for simulations with varying temperature and system size in Fig.~\ref{fig:fss_twait_collapse}.
+Because our system is finite, the HB phase still has brief periods of quiescence with no plastic activity.
+Since we denote an ``avalanche'' as any period of plasticity bounded by periods of quiescence (of at least $3\tau$), we will be lumping together spatially distinct, but temporally overlapping avalanches.
+We can detect the onset of this behaviour and consequently test our derived scaling laws for the onset of temporal avalanche overlap, by considering \dkdel{it is therefore natural to consider} the ratio of time-scales: $\twait / \langle t \rangle_{\text{av}}$.
+As avalanches temporally overlap more and more, the durations between avalanches should become exponentially shorter and rarer, as can be seen in Fig.~\ref{fig:twait_over_T}.
+It is clear that there is a temperature dependence in these curves, but also that for \dkrep{low}{many} temperatures the results are identical.
+This is consistent with our phase diagram in Fig.~\ref{fig:phase_diagram}, where avalanche overlap starts at fixed $\xdotover(T<T_\text{overlap}(L)) \sim L^{-d/(1+\theta)}$ for low temperatures (eq.~\ref{eq:thermal_overlap_threshold}) and at $\xdotover(T > T_{overlap}(L)) \sim L^{-d}T^{-\theta / \alpha}$ for high temperatures (eq~\ref{eq:mechanical_overlap_threshold}).
+We can capture both scaling behaviours, and their dependence on system size, with the phenomenological scaling function which is characterized by a phenomenological sharpness parameter $s$ (which we here take to be 2), and for the overlap temperature $T_{\text{overlap}} = C L^{-d\alpha /(1+\theta)}$, where $C$ is an arbitrary constant prefactor (eq.~\ref{eq:thermal_overlap_threshold_on_thermal_activity_line}).
+We find that $C \approx 2$ for $\alpha = 1$ and $C \approx 20$ for $\alpha = 2$ produces an effective collapse for simulations with varying temperature, driving rate, and system size in Fig.~\ref{fig:fss_twait_collapse}.
+This confirms our scaling prediction for the onset of avalanche overlap, in both thermal and athermal regimes, and for the finite-size dependence of $T_{\text{overlap}}(L)$.